 - Encryption without key custody.
 Data is encrypted and decrypted by applying the encryption policies defined in TrustedX (and for one or more recipients).
 The encrypted documents can be decrypted by the owners of the digital certificates used in the encryption.

 - Encryption with key custody.
 This mode extends the data encryption service with symmetric key custody.
 To decrypt data, the encryption key protected by TrustedX is required.
 Requesters need to authenticate in the platform to obtain the keys associated to their roles.

 Options (i) and (ii) can be invoked from an application using the interfaces provided by the TrustedX platform (SOAP/WS, REST/WS) or by a Java API.
 Option (ii) can also be integrated in the desktop application, Safelayer KeyOne Desktop.

 The following figure illustrates how the applications interact with the encryption and key custody services of the TrustedX platform.

 Depending on the operation required (encrypt data or store keys), the applications interact with the TrustedX encryption and decryption or key custody service.

-The key custody service uses a secure keystore based on a cryptographically protected database (custodied keys database).
-That keystore is protected by a master encryption key managed by a NIST FIPS 140-2 level 3 HSM.
+The key custody service uses a secure keystore based on a cryptographically protected database (database for keys in custody).
+This keystore is protected by a master encryption key managed by a NIST FIPS 140-2 level 3 HSM.

 As illustrated in the figure, the TrustedX authorization and authentication service (AuthN and AuthZ) controls the access to all the services.